ginafredmanjacobson/llm-chat-interface/README.md

 # AI Chat Bot 🤖

-A simple AI-powered chat interface built with vanilla JavaScript (or your chosen stack), demonstrating the integration of large language model APIs for natural language interaction.
+A simple AI-powered chat interface built with vanilla JavaScript, demonstrating the integration of large language model APIs for natural language interaction.

-This project showcases how OpenAI, or can be used to build a real-time conversational interface — a foundation for more advanced AI-assisted workflows.
+This project showcases how OpenAI, can be used to build a real-time conversational interface — a foundation for more advanced AI-assisted workflows.

 ---